The Best Beaches on the Big Island of Hawaii

 Papakolea Green Sand Beach

+The green sand beach is one of the most unusual things on the Big Island and getting there is part of the experience.
+Papakolea is one of only four green sand beaches in the world.
+The color comes from a mineral called olivine in the volcanic rock and it is genuinely green.
+Not greenish.
+Actually green.
 It sits near South Point at the southern tip of the island and getting there requires either a 2.5 mile walk each way across open lava terrain or paying for a ride in a local's truck.
 It is worth it.
 Wear good shoes, bring water and sunscreen, and do not expect to swim — the waves and currents here are strong.
 But the view of a green sand beach against the Pacific Ocean is something you will not find anywhere else.

 How to Have a Perfect Beach Day on the Big Island

-If you are staying at Kona Landing, all the gear you need is already there — chairs, coolers, blankets, toys, snorkel equipment.
+If you are staying at Kona Landing, all the gear you need is already there, chairs, coolers, blankets, toys, snorkel equipment.
 You just have to show up.

 For what to wear and pack for a day out, the Hawaii packing list covers everything including reef safe sunscreen, waterproof bags, and beach coverups.
 And if you want to make a full day of it, the Kona happy hour guide has the best spots to wind down after a day in the sun.